seemethere/terriblecode/content/post/ptpython.md

 +++
-title = "Why ptpython is the only REPL you will ever need" categories = [
+title = "Why ptpython is the only REPL you will ever need" description = "An overview of ptpython" tags = [ "python", "ptpython" ] categories = [
   "python",
 ]
 date = "2016-12-13T22:15:12-06:00"
+slug = "why-ptpython-is-the-only-repl-you-will-ever-need"

 +++